 The experience of internet users on mobile devices varies from that on desktops.
 Therefore, testing a responsive web design is very important.

-The main challenge when testing a responsive website is to ensure that the respective website works same on different platforms.
+The main challenge when testing a responsive website is to ensure that the respective website works the same on different platforms.

 However, this testing is not really practical for all mobile devices available in the market.

-Testing a responsive design starts with resizing of the browser’s window in order to fit view port of a tablet, desktop or a mobile phone.
+Testing a responsive design starts with resizing of the browser’s window in order to fit view port of a tablet, desktop or mobile phone.